Family Encyclopedia >> Work

 Related: How to Build Self-Control

-The following is an excerpt from the letter the coach sent to his 1972-73 team in August 1972:
+Here's an excerpt from his letter to the 1972-73 team in August 1972:

 You have to discipline yourself to do this what is expected of you for the well-being of the team.
 The coach has many decisions to make and you will not agree with all of them, but you must respect and accept them.
 Without supervision and leadership and disciplined effort by all, much of our united strength will be dissipated, pulling against ourselves.
 Let's not fall victim to a breakdown from the inside.